tannmayyy/library-management-system/README.md

 8) Click on the GET /books/{book_id} endpoint.
 Replace {book_id} with the ID of an existing book.

-Make sure to have SQLite installed on your machine as the project uses it as the database.
+Make sure to have SQLite installed on your machine as the project uses it as the database and also make sure to your docker desktop is running.